Robertoherrera0/Agritech-Analytics/README.md

 1. Open MySQL Workbench.
 2. Connect to your MySQL instance.
 3. Navigate to the 'Server' menu and select 'Data Import'.
-4. Choose 'Import from Self-Contained File' and select the `phase3_schema.sql` file from this repository.
+4. Choose 'Import from Self-Contained File' and select the `project_schema.sql` file from this repository.
 5. Follow the prompts to import the schema and create the database structure.

 #### Application Setup